acstech/doppler-events/README.md

 Then run `docker-compose up -d` and proceed to checkout the new changes.

 To send data all the way through, at this point, run `go run cmd/testsend/testSend.go`.
+To run testSend.go with flags, use `-s` to simulate data for America only, `-p` to hit geographic locations multiple times, `-l` for infinite random latitude and longitude points.
+This test file has database cleanup for influx implemented after the test is finished.

+To load test the API, run `go run cmd/loadtest/loadTest.go`.
+This will not clean up your database.

 ## Deployment